Custom modals (BETA)

 Custom modals can be triggered from app settings with a custom UI via the SDK.
 App settings can be found in the Pipedrive web app via Tools and apps > Marketplace apps.

-If you would like to add a custom UI for your app’s settings, please click here.
+If you want to add a custom UI for your app’s settings, please click here.

 Custom modals via SDK